124sidgit/sample3/README.md

 # Python code

-Inside this folder there is a code regarding ss.
+Inside this folder there is a code regarding ss..